kestra-io/docs/docs/developer-guide/variables/deprecated-handlebars/string.md

 ## `ljust`: Left-aligns the value in a field of a given width.

-If value is Handlebars.java, the output will be "Handlebars.java     ".
+If the value is Handlebars.java, the output will be "Handlebars.java     ".

 ```handlebars